OriginFinancial/frontend-take-home-assignment/README.md

 Be aware that Origin will mainly take into consideration the following evaluation criteria:
 * How close your page is to the mockups, both on mobile & desktop;
 * How clean and organized your code is;
-* How good your automated tests are (qualitative over quantitative);
+* How good your automated tests are, i.e.: qualitative over quantitative (in case of usage of this base project, feel free to choose between jest or testing library);
-* And if you implemented the business rules correctly.
+* If you implemented the business rules correctly.

-### Assets - Pay attention on the dates below
+### Assets
 You can find the layout mockups here on our Figma project:
 [Layout mockups](https://www.figma.com/file/Axdg0WSJURcxp8Arq3gg9x/Take-Home-Assignment-v2)